Acidmanic/PactDoc/Readme.md

 How to use
 ===

-After you download the binaries package, you can run the file pactdoc.sh on unix based platforms or pactdoc.bat for windows platforms.
+After you download the binaries package, you can run the file ./pactdoc on unix based platforms or pactdoc in windows platforms.
 You need to have java coomand available on your comman line environment, then you can use PactDoc.